Your rating helps support the making of more tested, delicious gluten-free recipes.

 Tips for Making the Best Gluten Free Sourdough Rolls:

-Beat for the full 3 minutes to encourage air bubbles.
-It also helps the flours absorb the liquids, producing a soft, tender crumb.
+Beat for the full 3 minutes to encourage air bubbles and help the flours fully absorb the liquids, giving a soft, tender crumb.

-If using salted butter, omit the salt in this recipe.
+If using salted butter, omit the added salt in the recipe.